Psalms 78:1

 [59] When God heard this, he was wroth, and greatly abhorred Israel:[60] So that he forsook the tabernacle of Shiloh, the tent which he placed among men;[61] And delivered his strength into captivity, and his glory into the enemy's hand.[62]
 He gave his people over also unto the sword; and was wroth with his inheritance.[63]
 The fire consumed their young men; and their maidens were not given to marriage.[64]
 Their priests fell by the sword; and their widows made no lamentation

 .”
 An interesting phrase is used in verse fifty-seven about the fact that the children of Israel turned away from the Lord.
 It says, “they were turned aside like a deceitful bow.”
 The purpose of shooting an arrow is that it will go straight, and a good bow has a lot to do with that happening.
 It does not matter how good the archer is if the bow is defective.
 Every human being should be following God through faith in Christ.
 Every day our lives should be like a straight arrow going right towards the Lord Jesus Christ and His will for us.
 Because God is in charge, and because we reap what we sow, there will be a price to pay if we do not go towards the Lord.
 The Israelites lived under the law, and the law was very unforgiving.
 Thank God that we have Jesus as our Savior.
-Verse fifty-eight says that “provoked him to anger” with false religion.
+Verse fifty-eight says that they “provoked him to anger” with false religion.
 If you do not serve the one true God through faith in Christ, then something else will fill the void, and that something else is your religion.
 It says about the Israelites and their false religion in verse fifty-nine, “When God heard this, he was wroth, and greatly abhorred Israel.”
 That will never happen to a Christian because we live in the age of grace and the New Testament says about the love of Christ, “Having loved his own, He loved them unto the end.”
 And Jesus also said, “I will never leave thee nor forsake thee

-Five things happened to the children of Israel because they turned away from God: 1.
+Six things happened to the children of Israel because they turned away from God: 1.
 God was angry with them.
 2. They had war instead of peace, and according to verse sixty-one, their enemies were strengthened against them.
 3. “The fire consumed their young men.”
 4. “their maidens were not given to marriage.”
 5. “Their priests fell by the sword.”
 6. “their widows made no lamentation.”
-In other words there was such trouble for the widows that remained alive that that they could not even mourn the dead.
+In other words, there was such trouble for the widows that remained alive that that they could not even mourn the dead.
 The lesson is this: you might want to serve the Lord instead of turning away from Him.

 The Bible says in Psalms 78:65-71, “Then the Lord awaked as one out of sleep, and like a mighty man that shouteth by reason of wine.[66]
 And he smote his enemies in the hinder parts: he put them to a perpetual reproach.[67]
 Moreover he refused the tabernacle of Joseph, and chose not the tribe of Ephraim:[68] But chose the tribe of Judah, the mount Zion which he loved.[69]
 And he built his sanctuary like high palaces, like the earth which he hath established for ever.[70]
 He chose David also his servant, and took him from the sheepfolds:[71] From following the ewes great with young he brought him to feed Jacob his people, and Israel his inheritance.”
 Notice the phrase in verse thirty-five: “Then the Lord awaked as one out of sleep…” The Israelites sinned more and more and things got worse and worse because of sin, and God could not take it any more.
 For a long time it appeared that God was not going to do anything, but like He always does, the time came that God did do something: God decided to remove Israel from the wonderful position that He had given them.
 God was going to make Israel the greatest nation on the earth, and use them marvelously to spread His truth to the rest of the world.
 But they turned their back on Him, and so judgment came.
 God strengthened their enemies instead of strengthening Israel.
 God brought war, and God let their enemies win.